1 Bg 4-1972: Transcendental Knowledge

 > individual existences by merging into the existence of the

 > Supreme.
-Such impersonalists sacrifice their time in
+Such impersonalists spend their time in

 > philosophical speculation to understand the transcendental